mluethi/helios/README.md

-# helios
+# HELIOS
-Setup of the primary homelab setup server
+This is the setup of the primary, central homelab setup server.